runtipi/runtipi-appstore/apps/mastodon/metadata/description.md

 ## Notice

-*Mastodon is a heavy app, and may take a bit longer to fully start up.*
+- *Mastodon is a heavy app, and may take a bit longer to fully start up.*
+- Must be on Tipi Version **1.4.0** for the expose app to work!

 ## Initial User Setup
 1. SSH into your Tipi Server